digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Operational semantics
 ^^^^^^^^^^^^^^^^^^^^^

-The section presents a call-by value operational semantics of the language.
+The section presents a call-by-value operational semantics of the language.

 Similarly to the type system, every rule for expression evaluation and update interpretation operates on the packages available for